-"Heaping", to the contrary, may designate the addition of abstract numbers.
+"Heaping," to the contrary, may designate the addition of abstract numbers.
 Nothing therefore prevents from "heaping" (the number measuring) an area and (the number measuring) a length.
 However, even "heaping" often concerns entities allowing a concrete operation.

 The sum resulting from a "joining" operation has no particular name; indeed, the operation creates nothing new.
-In a heaping process, on the other hand, where the two addends are absorbed into the sum, this sum has a name (nakmartum, derived from kamārum, "to heap") which we may translate "the heap"; in a text where the two constituents remain distinct, a plural is used (kimrātum, equally derived from kamārum); we may translate it "the things heaped" (AO 8862 #2, translated in Chapter 3, page 63).
+In a heaping process, on the other hand, where the two addends are absorbed into the sum, this sum has a name (nakmartum, derived from kamārum, "to heap") which we may translate "the heap"; in a text where the two constituents remain distinct, a plural is used (kimrātum, equally derived from kamārum); we may translate it "the things heaped" (AO 8862 #2, translated in Chapter 4, page 60).

-Subtractive operations
+Subtractive Operations

 There are also two subtractive operations.
-One (nasahum/ZI), "from B to tear out a", is the inverse of "joining"; it is a concrete operation which presupposes a to be a constituent part of B. The other is a comparison, which can be expressed "A over B, d goes beyond" (a clumsy phrase, but which maps the structure of the Babylonian locution precisely).
+One $(nas\bar{a}hum/z_I)$, "from B to tear out a" is the inverse of "joining"; it is a concrete operation which presupposes a to be a constituent part of B. The other is a comparison, which can be expressed "A over B, d goes beyond" (a clumsy phrase, which however maps the structure of the Babylonian locution precisely).
 Even this is a concrete operation, used to compare magnitudes of which the smaller is not part of the larger.
-At times, stylistic and similar reasons call for the comparison being made the other way around, as an observation of B falling short of A (note 25 discusses an example).
+At times, stylistic and similar reasons call for the comparison being made the other way around, as an observation of B falling short of A (note 4, page 48 discusses an example).